Civil Warrants Division

-Detainer Warrant:The leading process of General Sessions Court, used by a plaintiff in order to regain possession of his/her real property from a defendant, usually one who has failed to pay rent.
+Detainer Warrant is the leading process of General Sessions Court, used by a plaintiff in order to regain possession of his/her real property from a defendant, usually one who has failed to pay rent.
 This warrant has a 30-day limit and the Court date is to be set at least six days from the date of service.

-Body Attachment: A Court order empowering the Sheriff to bring the body of an individual to jail or before the Court.
+A body attachment is a Court order empowering the Sheriff to bring the body of an individual to jail or before the Court.

-Ex-Parte Order of Protection: An order for the respondent to appear in Court and tell his/her side of the situation to the judge.
+Ex-Parte Order of Protection is an order for the respondent to appear in Court and tell his/her side of the situation to the judge.

 If you wish to file a paper yourself, as a plaintiff or agent in Davidson County, you must…

 - Go to the General Sessions Court Clerk’s Office, 408 2nd Avenue, North Suite 2120 Nashville, TN 37201 , (phone 615-862-5195).

 - Blank warrants, information forms, and guidance will be furnished to you but no legal advice will be given.
 You will be charged a filing fee.